somtonweke1/BlankApp/README.md

 # Blank App!

-Upload any study material and master it through adaptive, active engagement.
+Upload any study material and learn it through adaptive, active engagement.
 Guaranteed  accuracy and  recall.

 ## Features